 FINDING A WAY IN THE WILDERNESS: Drawing Courage through the Art of Film

-Resource Person: Larry Lewis, M.M., PhD, ordained in 1975, served in the Hua Ming Counseling Center Taipei, Taiwan; and 1988-1991, taught American literature, family psychology, writing and film at Wuhan University of Technology, Wuhan, China.
-He was Rector of Maryknoll seminarians for 6 years and for 20 years coordinated the China Educators & Formators Project.
-Since 2003 Larry has offered retreats and workshops throughout China.
+Resource Person: Larry Lewis, MM, PhD, ordained in 1975, served in the Hua Ming Counseling Center, Taipei, Taiwan.
+From 1988-1991 he taught American literature, family psychology, writing and film at Wuhan University of Technology, Wuhan, China.
+He was Rector of Maryknoll Seminary for 6 years and for 20 years co-coordinated the China Educators & Formators Project.
+Since 2003, Larry has offered retreats and workshops throughout China.
 He served 4 years at the Cenacle Retreat Center, Ronkonkoma, NY, and now serves in the Maryknoll Office of Society Personnel.
-Larry holds a doctorate in spirituality from Duquesne University, Pittsburgh, PA.
-He authored The Misfit: Haunting the Human-Unveiling the Divine (Orbis, 1997).
+Larry holds a Doctorate in Spirituality from Duquesne University, Pittsburgh, PA.
+He authored The Misfit: Haunting the Human-Unveiling the Divine (Orbis Books, 1997).